Tag Archives: Michael Golden

 Steve Englehart had been given free rein to do whatever he wanted, which is surprising given the high profile nature of the new franchise and the fact Amblin knew Michael Crichton was writing The Lost World novel.
 Clearly, having two sequels being written at the same time was never going to work.
 The Jurassic Park comic was a big deal to me as a teen and I’ve really enjoyed reliving it 28 years later.

-There was another, short-run UK Jurassic Park comic a few years later that I only recently discovered, so watch out for that in 2023 and while I can’t see me being able to collect the rest of Xenozoic Tales, thankfully the same isn’t true of the original sequel.
+There was another, short-run UK Jurassic Park comic a few years later that I only recently discovered, so watch out for that in 2023 and while I can’t see me being able to collect the rest of Xenozoic Tales, thankfully the same isn’t true of the main strip.
 IDW reprinted the series in graphic novel form over a decade ago and I’ve finally been able to collect the ones I needed to finish the story.
-I haven’t read them yet, I will when I’m covering them but I’m sure they’ll make an excellent addition to the blog.
+I haven’t read them yet, I will when I’m ready to write about them but I’m sure they’ll make an excellent addition to the blog.
 They’d better, given what they cost!

 “Spared no expense.”